 Below is a photo of the busiest coffee shop in our area during the lockdown.
 It did not matter if it was sunny or rainy or if it was 7am or 5pm, the queue was always that long.

-At the same time that the coffee shops opened, a couple of mum-and-pop restaurants only for delivery only.
+At the same time that the coffee shops opened, a couple of mum-and-pop restaurants opened for delivery only.
 We were happy to have 2-3 restaurant options but it was slightly frustrating that we had to have the food delivered when the restaurant was literally a five-minute walk away.

 Simultaneously, two independent pubs near us opened for takeaway.
 One of the pubs had only been open for six months before lockdown and the other had only been open for 10 days!